tomer91131/Reversi/README.md

 reconstruction of Reversi game but in c++ and sfml

 To try the game on your own computer, all you need to do is
-1) Download the main.exe file
+1) Download the main.exe file and all 3 .dll files to same location
 2) In the same file you downloaded (step 1) the .exe, download the Images file
-3) execute main.exe
+4) execute main.exe

 explanation on step 3:
 On start-up the program loads the images from a relative path to the .exe file